MariaYazikova/Last_lab_in_2024_ElevatorControl/README.md

 Multi-threaded program for controlling two elevators in a house.
+Second year university.

 The program minimizes:
 - elevator waiting time